Alice Nash

 • oncology

-• dentistry and maxillofacial surgery
+• dentistry and maxillofacial surgery cosmetic plastic surgery.

 Having studied human biology at A level, Alice is quickly able to familiarise herself with complex medical issues and is comfortable dealing with scientific materials and medical expert witnesses.
 She also recognises that both patients and practitioners usually find the process of litigation emotionally draining, and strives in that context to give advice that is both sensible and sensitive.

-Recent work includes drafting post-judgment costs submissions for the losing claimant in J&J Franks v Shotter & Byers (May 2023; main judgment at [2023] EWHC 1080 (KB)) – the judge disallowed the normal consequences of Part 36 and declined to award costs to the successful defendant in circumstances where she had made findings that evidence had been fabricated by the defendant’s witnesses); and Diag Human v Volterra Fietta – led by Jamie Carpenter KC, drafting respondent’s submissions in opposition to an application for permission to appeal to the Supreme Court (permission was refused).
+• Drafting post-judgment costs submissions for the claimant in J&J Franks v Shotter & Byers (May 2023; main judgment at [2023] EWHC 1080 (KB)) – the judge disallowed the normal consequences of Part 36 and declined to award costs to the successful defendant in circumstances where she had made findings that evidence had been fabricated by the defendant’s witnesses (led by Michael Mylonas KC);

-policies including the solicitors’ minimum terms, professional liability policies, other public liability policies and loss and damage policies.
+Alice advises both claimants and insurers in relation coverage issues relating to a wide range of insurance policies including the solicitors’ minimum terms, professional liability policies, other public liability policies and loss and damage policies.
 She has advised on topics including aggregation, construction of exclusion clauses and warranties, waiver and election.
-Experience includes acting as junior in an arbitration where coverage was disputed on several bases and the insurer’s potential liability ran to several million pounds.
+Experience includes:

 She also deals, in her professional negligence practice, with cases involving allegations of negligence against insurance brokers, and cases arising out of allegedly mishandled insurance disputes.